HomeBlogBest Party Boat & Pontoon Boat Rentals on Lake Tahoe (2026)

 • Water slide, BBQ, bar & bathroom

 Signature of pontoon boats everywhere, The Weekender features spacious, open seating—but its the extras that we love it for.
-I mean honestly, can you imagine anything better than anchoring up in a secluded cove to grill burgers and sip margaritas in the shaded bar area?
+I mean, honestly, can you imagine anything better than anchoring up in a secluded cove to grill burgers and sip margaritas in the shaded bar area?
 We genuinely can’t.

 While you won’t be throwing a huge wake with The Weekender, you still have the convenient option of water toy rentals right at the Zephyr Cove Marina.
 Add a full day of water skis or tubes to your boat rental for rates as little as $40/day.
 You can also bring your own food and beverages to make the experience even more personalized.